aws/karpenter-provider-aws/docs/aws/README.md

 This guide will provide a complete Karpenter installation for AWS.
 These steps are opinionated and may need to be adapted for your use case.

->Note: This guide should take less than 1 hour to complete and should cost less than $.25
+> This guide should take less than 1 hour to complete and should cost less than $.25

 ## Environment
 ```bash